 Get organized: enlist dedicated people and have a workable plan

-During the FVMBA’s first year, a number of its volunteers disappeared into the woodwork and, since there was no formal plan in place for addressing even the most basic of administrative responsibilities (to say nothing of the more complex ones), it occasionally gave the impression that the organisation was stuck in one place.
-As a result of this, the executive meetings for the first year lacked the focus that was necessary to really get things done and the enthusiasm of many executive members waned during the course of that year.
+During the first year of the FVMBA’s existence, a number of its volunteers vanished into thin air, and because there was no formal plan in place for addressing even the most basic of administrative responsibilities (to say nothing of the more complex ones), it occasionally gave the impression that the organisation was stuck in one place.
+As a result of this, the executive meetings for the first year lacked the concentration that was essential in order to truly get things done, and the excitement of many executive members decreased during the course of that year.

 In 2004, a new executive was elected, and after that, we spent a lot of time coming up with protocols and formal guidelines for things like the group’s finances, sponsorship guidelines, and a number of other items that would help future executive members make their decisions.
 I was now a representative for my area at the time, and I was one of the people working on these protocols and guidelines.
-We also shifted our focus to expanding our membership base and set some target numbers for the coming year.
+We also shifted our focus to expanding our membership base, and we established certain goals for the next year regarding membership numbers.

-To sum up, if you’re interested in starting a mountain bikers’ advocacy organization make sure that you sign up individuals who are committed to the cause even after the media spotlight has faded — in other words, you need volunteers who are committed to the cause — and that you have a workable plan with guidelines that move the organization forward (rather than leaving it in disarray).
+To summarise, if you are interested in launching a mountain bikers’ advocacy organisation, you should ensure that you sign up individuals who are committed to the cause even after the media spotlight has faded — in other words, you need volunteers who are committed to the cause — and that you have a plan that is executable and includes directives that propel the organisation forward (rather than leaving it in disarray).

-Getting organized is only the first step in gaining legitimacy with the various stakeholders involved in land management and land access is to become organised, but this is just the beginning of the process.
+The first step in acquiring credibility among the numerous parties engaged in land management and land access is to become organised, but this is just the beginning of the process.
 One of the first things that the directors on the FVMBA executive did was register the organisation with the relevant governmental agency as a society that does not seek to profit from its activities.

 Get affiliated: ally with experienced cycling groups